A finite volume Simo-Reissner beam method for moored floating body dynamics: Mathematical Model and Numerical Methods

 \subsection{Rigid body motion dynamics}

 The motion of the rigid floating body is determined using Newton’s second law of motion, which governs the translational and rotational dynamics of the body.
 The external forces and moments considered include hydrodynamic forces, hydrostatic forces, gravitational forces, mooring line forces, and any additional damping or restoring forces that may be present.
-All these forces except gravity are integrated over the body’s surface to account for the influence of the surrounding fluid, while gravity is treated as a body force and integrated over the volume of the body.
+All these forces except gravity and mooring forces are integrated over the body’s surface to account for the influence of the surrounding fluid, while gravity is treated as a body force and integrated over the volume of the body.
+Mooring loads are applied as concentrated external forces and moments at the attachment points.
 To ensure stability and accuracy, the equations of motion are solved in a coupled manner, fully accounting for the interaction between the rigid body and the surrounding fluid.
 This approach captures the mutual influence of fluid forces on the body’s motion and the body’s motion on the fluid flow.
 In OpenFOAM, the \texttt{sixDoFRigidBodyMotion} library is used to solve the motion of a body in six degrees of freedom (DoF).
 The conservation of linear and angular momentum, with rotation occurring around the centre of mass (COM), leads to the following equations for the floating body,

-where $\mathbf{v}_{rb}$ and $\boldsymbol{\omega}_{rb}$ denotes the linear and angular velocity of the floating rigid body, $m_{rb}$ is the mass, $\mathbf{I}_{rb}$ is the moment of inertia of the body, $\mathbf{F}_{rb}$ and $\mathbf{M}_{rb}$ are the external forces and moments which act on the floating rigid body:
+where $\mathbf{V}_{rb}$ and $\boldsymbol{\omega}_{rb}$ denotes the linear and angular velocity of the floating rigid body, $m_{rb}$ is the mass, $\mathbf{I}_{rb}$ is the moment of inertia of the body, $\mathbf{F}_{rb}$ and $\mathbf{M}_{rb}$ are the external forces and moments which act on the floating rigid body: